dani-mezo/autopilot/README.md

 by pressing 'Pause' the moment when the mark is wished to be present.

 To run the application in _Recording mode_:
-> python autopilot.py --record
+> python autopilot.py --record wazsi
+This will record issued clicks, key presses, scrolls, etc, into _./config/actions_wazsi.txt_.

 # Configuration
 ### Basic configuration
 Check the example _configuration.txt_ for details.
-An _xlsx_ data file and an _action_ configuration must be provided for the _Autopilot mode_.
+An _xlsx_ data file and an _action_ configuration to be provided for the _Autopilot mode_.
 For running the _Recording mode_ no configuration is required.

 ### Data source
 Data can be provided so that it can be copy-pasted during the execution of _Autopilot mode_.
 The only supported